 Be aware that a regulated buy-to-let is only applicable to arrangements with immediate family members.
 Cousins, aunties and uncles are not included in this.
-If the family member you are renting to isn’t a sibling, parent, grandparent or child, a normal buy-to-let mortgage should be all you need.
+If the family member you are renting to isn’t a sibling, parent, grandparent or child, a normal or consumer buy-to-let mortgage should be all you need.

 What deposit is needed for a regulated buy-to-let?

 Most lenders will require a minimum 25% deposit and will lend no more than 75% LTV.
 There is some variation amongst lenders, but as the mortgage is regulated there is less room for flexibility.
 Where higher deposits are involved, you are likely to find the best mortgage deals.
 Lenders like to have more security on their loan, so they will lower the rates in accordance with larger deposits.
 For example, if you have a deposit of 40% and require only 60% LTV, you will probably find some very attractive rates become available.

 How much can I borrow with a regulated buy-to-let?